jbirddog/blue/README.md

 1. Support opcodes written in bytecode
 1. Machine code needs to be able to call bytecode
 1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map and opcode handler
+1. dq fields that point to memory regions, migrate fields away from vmdata